 |Kane had an iron-clad contract, rare for the time, naming him creator of Batman on all Bat-things! |

 Once the contract expired, around 1968, other creators did begin to receive

 credit on the books and strips they labored away on!

-Below: On the set of the 1989 BATMAN movie, Kane takes the opportunity to pose with Bat-actor, Michael Keaton!
+Below: On the set of the 1992 BATMAN RETURNS movie, Kane takes the opportunity to pose with Bat-actor, Michael Keaton!

 Below: What's this?
 Bob Kane involving his artwork in a worthy charity drive?!